DPI-WE/link-in-bio/README.md

 This repository is an index of [link in bio](https://chapters.firstdraft.com/chapters/887) URLs.

 ## How to Contribute
 Create an issue (eg "Add Ian's link") and assign it to yourself.
-Clone this repository (or open in codespace), create a branch with format `<issue-number>-<your-initials>-<brief-description>`, add your link in bio, commit, push branch, create a pull request into main branch, and connect the pull request to your issue.
+Clone this repository (or open in codespace), create a branch with format `<your-initials>-<brief-description>`, add your link in bio, commit, push branch, create a pull request into main branch, and connect the pull request to your issue.
 Pull requests must have at least 2 approvals before being merged.
 Do not commit directly to `main`!

 ## Instructors
 - [Raghu Betina](https://rag.hu/)